Legalisation of documents from Samoa for use in the Netherlands

 - an official copy of a death certificate

 You can get these documents from the Office of Births, Deaths and Marriages (BDM).

 Certificate of unmarried status

-You get the apostille from the Philippine Ministry of Foreign Affairs.
-You can find the address on the site of the Hague Conference on Private International (HCCH).
+You can get an apostille from the Samoan Ministry of Foreign Affairs and Trade.
+For details see the website of the Hague Conference on Private International Law (HCCH).

-Once your document has been legalised with an apostille, it can be used in the Kingdom of the Netherlands.
+After your document is legalised with an apostille, you can use it in the Kingdom of the Netherlands.

 Assistance from the CDC in The Hague